mathren/mesa25_best_practices/Instructions.md

 what is the root cause, which equation is yielding the largest residual and driving the decrease in timesteps.

+Finally, here we focused on showing the use of debugging options accessible from the inlist.
+Adding `print *,` statements in your `run_star/binary_extras.f90` can also be helpful (especially if you are doing something custom there).
+Ultimately, sometimes one **really** needs to get their hands dirty, and dig into the modules.
+If and when you reach this point, it may be useful to look at the [MESA documentation on how to develop](https://docs.mesastar.org/en/latest/developing.html) and reach out to the mailing list!

 #### Full solution minilab1

 An inlist with the full solution is provided as a hidden file